starrtc/starrtc-windows-demo/README_English.md

 https://github.com/starrtc/starrtc-server

-The demo is in the release directory which is named starrtcdemo.exe,and edit the file param.ini to configure the private deployment
+The demo is in the release directory which is named starrtcdemo.exe,and you can edit the file param.ini to configure the private deployment

 Project directory：starrtcdemo\starrtcdemo.sln